kaisenlinux/manpages-dev/category/ConsolePort/cu.md

        -d   Enter debugging mode.
 Equivalent to --debug all.

        -x type, --debug type
             Turn  on  particular debugging types.
 The following types are recognized: abnormal, chat, handshake, uucp-proto, proto, port, config, spooldir, execute, incoming, outgoing.
 Only abnormal, chat, handshake, port, config, incoming and outgoing are meaningful for cu.

             Multiple types may be given, separated by commas, and the --debug option may appear multiple times.
-A number may also be given, which will turn on that many types from the foregoing list; for example, --debug 2 is equivalent to --debug abnormal,chat.  --debug all may be used to turn on all debugging op‐ tions.
+A number may also be given, which will turn on that many types from the  fore‐ going list; for example, --debug 2 is equivalent to --debug abnormal,chat.  --debug all may be used to turn on all debugging options.

        -I file, --config file
             Set configuration file to use.
 This option may not be available, depending upon how cu was compiled.